-It's something of a mecca for fans of unusual craft beers, and especially those of hoppy IPAa: Dogfish Head Brewing & Eats (320 Rehoboth Ave., 302-226-2739), which sells its beer all over the country and has several other outposts in different cities calls Rehoboth Beach home.
-It's not necessarily one of the spots in town where you're likely to see a lot of gay revelers, but it's right on the main drag and a great option for trying delicious beer.
-If you're adventuresome, order a sampler platter, and be sure to ask for some of the more unusual seasonal varieties.
-There's live music some nights, and this convivial taproom serves pretty tasty pub food, too - artisanal meat-and-cheese boards, house-made pretzels with cheddar ale sauce, spiced lamb burgers, and interesting pizzas and sandwiches.
+- Dogfish Head Brewing & Eats: It's something of a mecca for fans of unusual craft beers, and especially those of hoppy IPAs: Dogfish Head Brewing & Eats, which sells its beer all over the country and has several other outposts in different cities, calls Rehoboth Beach home.
+It's not gay-specific, per se, but it's right on the main drag and a great option for tasting top-quality beer.
+It isn't unusual for this convivial taproom to host a live band now and again (and it serves pretty tasty pub food, too).

-Located a few blocks from the boardwalk, the festive Iguana Grill (52 Baltimore Ave., 302-727-5273), a colorfully decorated Victorian beach house bar and restaurant, has been a favorite destination for locals and visitors since 1994.
-The bar showcases an impressive selection of tequilas, from unaged, white brands to barrel-aged amber varieties.
-Try one of the featured flights with a pair of Chesapeake fish cakes and take in the friendly atmosphere on the wraparound porch.
+- Iguana Grill: Located a few blocks from the boardwalk, this colorful Victorian beach house bar and restaurant has been a favorite destination for locals and visitors since 1994.
+The bar showcases an impressive selection of tequilas.
+Try one of the featured flights with a pair of Chesapeake fish cakes and soak up the laidback vibe on the breezy patio.

-Among the many bustling bars and eateries in downtown Rehoboth, the Pond Bar & Grill (3 S. 1st St., 302-227-2234) has arguably the strongest following among lesbians, although it definitely draws all kinds of patrons, gay, straight, and otherwise.
-Popular for such themed evenings as Speed Bingo Wednesdays, Trivia Challenge Thursdays, and live music on many nights (especially weekends), the Pond is the sort of no-attitude, welcoming place in which both regulars and newcomers feel equally at home.
-The kitchen serves fairly typical pub food, including fried pickle chips, fish tacos, lump crab dip, and quesadillas.
-On Saturdays, the Pond serves a barbecue menu featuring ribs, wings, and hot dogs.
+- The Pond Bar & Grill: Among the many bustling bars and eateries in downtown Rehoboth, The Pond Bar & Grill has arguably the strongest LGBTQ+ following, although it also attracts patrons of the straight variety.
+Popular for such themed evenings as Speed Bingo Wednesdays, Trivia Challenge Thursdays, and live music on many nights (especially weekends), The Pond is the sort of no-attitude, welcoming place in which regulars and newcomers feel equally at home.